Wologman/Machine_Learning_Fundamentals/Ensembles.md

 - Independent/uncorrelated predictions from each
 - Use of individual knowledge for any or all of the classifiers

-The individual models can all be fitted with the same data `VotingClassifier` from skLearn
+The individual models can all be fitted with the same data in a single step using `VotingClassifier` module from scikit-learn.

 ```python
 # Instantiate the individual models